vvmc/vvmc.github.io/pages/mydoc/mydoc_set_up_commissions.md

 ---

 ### Context
-You can track various types of groups including corporate, department, regulatory, or special subgroups.
+You can track various types of groups, including corporate, department, regulatory, or special subgroups.
 You can maintain commission memberships and meeting details to have a complete record of commission related activity.

 You can classify a commission as private to restrict access to the commission, its members, and its meetings.

 ### Steps
 1.  <span style="color: blue;">Edit Domain Security Policies</span>.

-    Configure the *Commissions: View* domain to grant access for updating or viewing any commission information.
-You can then control access to specific commission information by combining other commission domains with the *Commissions: View* domain.

-    To enable access to the commission profile and commission Member **Directory for Profile** report, configure the *Commissions: View* and *Commissions: Directory* domains.
+    Configure these domains in the Organizations and Roles functional area:
+    * *Commissions: View*
+    * *Commissions: Directory*

 1. Access the **Maintain Commission Type** task.

     Create commission types for categorization purposes, such as faculty, student, or administrative.
 Selecting the **Search Commission** check box enables you to associate search commissions with job requisitions.

-    Security: *Commission Definition: Set Up* domain in the Organizations and Roles functional area.
 1. Access the **Maintain Organization Subtypes** task.

     Assign subtype levels to the commission organization type for reporting purposes.
 Subtypes are levels used in hierarchy-related calculated fields and in the definition of organization hierarchy structures.

-    Security: *Commission Definition: Set Up* domain in the Organizations and Roles functional area.
 1. (Optional) Access the **Maintain Commission Classification Groups** task.

     Create groups that you can use to combine similar commission classifications for greater ease of reporting and usability, such as meeting frequency.

-    Security: *Commission Definition: Set Up* domain in the Organizations and Roles functional area.
 1. (Optional) Access the **Maintain Commission Classification** task.

     Classify commission definitions to correspond with your classification groups.

-    Security: *Commission Definition: Set Up* domain in the Organizations and Roles functional area.
 1. <span style="color: blue;">Maintain Commission Definition</span>.

     Create a commission.